ni-sh-a-char/REST-API/docs/README.md

 # REST‑API
-**REST API for performing CURD operations using Spring Boot and MongoDB**
+**REST API for performing CURD operations using Spring Boot and Mongo‑DB**

 ---